robkravec/t-SNE-Implementation/README.md

-# Implementation of t-SNE in Python
+# Python Implementation of t-SNE

 Reference paper: "Visualizing Data using t-SNE" by Laurens van der Maaten and Geoffrey Hinton